Early photo before patio & pool were added.

 Fortunately, the Motel Safari was saved when Richard & Gail Talley purchased the property in 2007 and began intensive renovation and restoration efforts.
 With their combined hotel experience and design expertise, they integrated top-of-the-line modern amenities into the room's original dècor without sacrificing its historic appearance.
 In each of the standard guest rooms, artwork of original photo archives from Tucumcari's Route 66 heyday is displayed, along with old linen postcard prints of local motels that are sadly no longer standing.
 Much of the furniture are original mid-century modern pieces custom created onsite during the motel's construction in the late 1950s.
 Newer pieces were carefully selected to complement this decor.

 Many of the motel's owners, past and present, have considered themselves humble stewards of this authentic yet long under-appreciated Route 66 classic.
-It is the sincere hope of the current owner and his staff that guests enjoy and find as much pleasure in this special piece of Americana as they do.
+It is the sincere hope of new owner, Rich Havlik, and his staff that guests enjoy and find as much pleasure in this special piece of Americana as they do.
 Discover for yourself this hidden gem of a motel the next time you visit Tucumcari on Historic Route 66.
 You'll be happy you did!